 Chapter 2 — Probability theory#

-Probability theory is a language for describing uncertainty, variability, and randomness.
+Probability theory is a language for describing randomness, variability, and uncertainty.
 You need to know probability theory to understand statistics.
-This is why the book includes ~200 pages of formulas, explanations, figures, and code examples to get you up to speed on all the probability theory topics that you need to know.
+This is why Part 1 of the book includes ~200 pages of formulas, explanations, figures, and code examples to get you up to speed on all the probability theory topics that you need to know.

 Notebooks#

-Each notebook contains the code examples from corresponding section in book.
-If you’re reading the book, you should follow along by running the commands in the these notebooks, to check all the probability calculations for yourself.
-You don’t need to copy-paste the code examples manually—I’ve already copy-pasted them for you!
+Each notebook contains the code examples from corresponding section.
+If you’re reading the book, you can follow along by running the commands in the these notebooks, to run all the probability calculations for yourself.

 Discrete random variables 21_discrete_random_vars.ipynb